Shoot the Moon: Development

 Shoot the Moon was Bo Goldman's first attempt at writing a screenplay and was originally developed under the title Switching.
 He began writing the script in 1971, influenced by his encounters with dysfunctional couples and how their disputes affected their children.
 "When I started to write this screenplay years ago," he said, "I looked around me and all the marriages were collapsing, and the real victims of these marital wars were the children."

 For several years, Goldman tried to sell his script, without success.
 Eventually, the script was picked up by 20th Century Fox after the commercial success of Star Wars (1977).
+Edgar Scherick said he paid $25,000 for the script.

 Alan Ladd Jr., president of Fox, sent the script to Alan Parker, as the director was beginning pre-production on Fame (1980).
 After filming Fame, Parker met with Goldman, and the two worked together to rewrite the script.
 Among the changes, they moved the story from New York City to Marin County, California, and retitled the script Shoot the Moon, a metaphoric title that references the move of "shooting the moon" in the card game hearts.
 After Ladd was fired from Fox in 1979, Parker discussed the project with Sherry Lansing, the studio's head of production, who balked at the film's proposed budget of $12 million.
 Parker then discussed the project with David Begelman, head of Metro-Goldwyn-Mayer (MGM), who agreed to green-light the film on the conditions that Parker stay on budget and secure Diane Keaton, a sought-after actress, in a leading role.